Decade of Dependent Development

 Every child deserves a champion.

-Society itself -- undefined at that is -- does not know everything.
+Society itself -- undefined as that is -- does not know everything.
+Segments of society set in place institutions that are well intended but, unfortunately, rarely reexamined to assure their own excellent development.
+Central among these societal institutions are schools; a product of unexamined ignorance.
 We are all ignorant and need to accept that condition soon and universally.
 When we recognize our ignorance, we are positioned through questioning and critical thinking to do something about it.
 Through research and dissemination of what research is uncovering, we position ourselves to test ideas, concepts, principles, and even stories that circulate.
-Those are hypotheses and can be tested and potentially falsified.
+Those ideas are conjectures about future conditions, hypotheses that must be tested and potentially falsified.
 When an idea is falsified, it is time to quit holding on to the idea and think up a better idea.
 That is science!
 The citadels of science are at our universities but they are also present with everyone of us a citizens and stakeholders in our future and the future of our children.

 D3 is our title for continuing thought about education and how society may fill an important GAP that must be filled with worthwhile thoughts to fulfill an argument that society must support an evolutionary discontinuation of schools as a paradigm for public education within society.
 Discontinuation, in our view, will best begin by removing all children under nine years from our current system(s) of schooling.
 A big challenge is to propose a realistic alternative.
 That is daunting.
 However, a place to begin is with those parents who already disavow school for their children and the concept of the "un-school."
 Home School is also a potential foundation.
 Yet, it remains incumbent upon society to extend support services to parents, neighborhoods and communities to assure that the Decade of Dependent Development is as robust as we can make it.
 Everything that a child loses during D3 may never be recovered.